 “separate facilities are only part of the solution.
 Dutch, Danish and German cities reinforce the safety, convenience and attractiveness of excellent cycling rights of way with extensive bike parking, integration with public transport, comprehensive traffic education and training of both cyclists and motorists, and a wide range of promotional events intended to generate enthusiasm and wide public support for cycling…The key to the success of cycling policies in the Netherlands, Denmark and Germany is the coordinated implementation of [a] multi-faceted, mutually reinforcing set of policies.
 Not only do these countries implement far more of the pro-bike measures, but they greatly reinforce their overall impact with highly restrictive policies that make car use less convenient as well as more expensive.”

 Eric Claxton was the moving force behind the creation of Stevenage yet there’s no mention of him on the town’s website.
 He doesn’t have a wikipedia entry.
 He spent the best part of forty years trying to get Brits on bikes yet his name is now known only to a handful of specialist academics and historians.
 There’s no road – or cycleway – named in his honour.

-There will be much more about the work of Eric Claxton (and the 1930s separated infrastructure in London and the ‘sidepath’ movement in 1890s America, and much much more) in the full book.
-Sign up to get updates on the publication of Roads Were Not Built For Cars.
-The full text of the book will be free for all to read, the print book and the tablet version of the book will be made commercially available.
-A Kickstarter campaign to produce limited editions of the print book and iPad versions will be announced soon and popping your email in the box above will ensure you get to hear about the campaign as soon as it goes live.
+There will be much more about the work of Eric Claxton (and the 1930s separated infrastructure in London and the ‘sidepath’ movement in 1890s America, and much much more) in the follow-up book to Roads Were Not Built For Cars.
+Sign up to get updates on the publication of these books.
+The full text of both books will be free for all to read, the print book and the tablet version of the books will be made commercially available.
+A Kickstarter campaign to produce limited editions of the print book and iPad versions of the first book was highly successful, raising £17,000+ from 600+ backers.